After the iPhone 13, the future of Apple's iPhone Mini hangs in the balance

-Those who prefer smaller phones may have good news to look forward to in September, when Apple is expected to launch an iPhone 13 Mini as part of its iPhone 13 lineup.
-But don't get too excited about the idea of an iPhone 14 Mini next year.
+If you prefer smaller phones, you have something to look forward to this month when Apple is expected to launch an iPhone 13 Mini as part of its iPhone 13 lineup.
+But don't get too excited about future Mini models.
 Reports suggest the iPhone 13 Mini could be Apple's last pint-sized flagship iPhone, following disappointing sales of the iPhone 12 Mini.

 CNET's Patrick Holland praised the iPhone 12 Mini for its pocket-friendly design, top-notch cameras and 5G support, all for $100 less than the iPhone 12.
 So what's the problem?
 The iPhone 12 Mini feels a little lost in Apple's iPhone lineup.
 At $700 it's hardly a budget phone, especially considering Apple offers other inexpensive options like the iPhone SE and iPhone 11.
 And after years of embracing larger-sized smartphones, the value of a miniature iPhone doesn't feel as relevant in 2021.